Information for Students Charged with an AI Violation

 Do I Need to Talk to Anyone If I am Charged with a Violation?

-While you are not required to meet with or talk with anyone, you are strongly advised to meet with the Chair of the Academic Integrity Council, whose office is located on the first floor of the Administration Building.
-During this meeting the chair can explain to you the processes surrounding an Academic Integrity hearing, and you will have a chance to ask any questions you may have.
-Call Susan Rambo at 375-2204 to set up an appointment.
+While you are not required to meet with or talk with anyone, you are strongly advised to meet with the Chair of the Academic Integrity Council.
+During this meeting the Chair can explain to you the processes surrounding an Academic Integrity hearing, and you will have a chance to ask any questions you may have.
 You may, of course, also speak with the person who has brought the charge against you.
 Please understand that professors must report all suspected cases of Academic Integrity violations and do not have the option of imposing a penalty by themselves.
 All members of the Academic Integrity Council are available to students as resources and sources of advice.
-Please feel free to e-mail any member of the Council with your questions.
-In addition, any member of the RC community can assist you throughout this process, and you may bring one member of the community to the hearing.
+Please feel free to e-mail any member of the Council with your questions and/or for help preparing your case.
+In addition, any member of the RC community can assist you throughout this process, and you are encouraged to bring one member of the RC community to the hearing.

 How Much Time do I Have to Respond to a Charge?

 You have 48 hours-excluding weekends, holidays, and other breaks in the calendar-from the time you receive notification of a charge to respond in writing to the Chair of the Academic Integrity Council.